The ADHD Effect on Marriage

 This excerpt is the property of Melissa Orlov and reproduction without permission is prohibited.

-Please contact Ms. Orlov at www.adhdmarriage.com if you wish to reproduce.
+Please contact Ms. Orlov at www.adhdmarriage.com if you wish to reprint.

 The ADHD Effect on Marriage available here and at your local bookseller